The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Bound on the error as is perturbed -- the noise-free case

-Before we discuss these results, we define the concept of a dual certificate, which plays an important role throughout this paper. \begin{definition} \textbf{(Dual certificate)} Consider a solution $\lambda^*$ of the dual problem \eqref{eq:dual} or \eqref{eq:dual noisy}.
+As the two error bounds above are derived independently using different ideas, we will discuss them individually.
+Before giving the exact statement of each theorem, we define the concept of dual certificate, which plays an important role throughout this paper. \begin{definition} \textbf{(Dual certificate)} Consider a solution $\lambda^*$ of the dual problem \eqref{eq:dual} or \eqref{eq:dual noisy}.
 Then a dual certificate is a function of the form

 which satisfies the conditions:

 \end{definition} The idea of dual certificate is common in the super-resolution literature, and we know that the global maximisers of $q(t)$ correspond to the source locations $\{t_i\}_{i=1}^k$ (see, for example~\cite{Candes2014,schiebinger2017superresolution,eftekhari2018superresolution}, Once these are found, amplitudes $\{a_i\}_{i=1}^k$ are obtained by solving a linear system.